ukkuroda/AxisOrange/README.md

 AxisOrange
 ===
+# Warning!!

+!!
+This is a quick and dirty hack to run AxisOrange on M5StickCPlus2 !!

+Tested with

+ - m5stack/M5GFX@^0.1.15
+ - m5stack/M5Unified@^0.1.14

+Currently, PlatformIO does not support M5StickCPlus2 so you need to copy "m5stick-cplus2.json" to

+ - Unix ~/.platformio
+ - Windows %HOMEPATH%\.platformio

+!!
+I just madeup this json from m5stick-cplus.json. so this json could be wrong. !!

+I hope this should build and works.

 # Overview
 <img src="https://user-images.githubusercontent.com/15327448/141321892-37214815-c0ff-4db5-9817-3dd100d4d2f2.png?raw=true" width="200" />

 M5Stack series firmware to send 6DOF sensor(SH200Q or MPU6886) data and quaternion by Bluetooth serial port protocol(SPP).

 <img src="https://github.com/naninunenoy/AxisOrange/blob/doc/doc/demo.gif?raw=true" width="200" />